chrisradek/azure-rest-api-specs/knowledge/typespec-client-customizations-reference.md

 ### @clientName

 **Purpose**: Override generated names for SDK elements.
 Takes precedence over all other naming mechanisms.
+**Important**: Always use PascalCase or camelCase for the rename parameter to make it easier to combine language scopes.
+SDKs will apply language-specific naming conventions automatically.
 **Syntax**: `@clientName(rename: string, scope?: string)` **Usage**: